 Ford’s launch of the 5.0 Liter-powered Mustang GT in 1982 signaled the return of horsepower wars as technology started to catch up with the emissions regulations in place.
 Oldsmobile entered the race in 1983 and 1984 with the 180 horsepower Hurst/Olds version of its popular rear-wheel-drive Cutlass Supreme.
-Olds produced a total of 3,500 of these two-door hardtops and number 825 was recently listed for sale on Craigslist in Kunkletown, Pennsylvania by the second owner an asking price of $10,500.
+Olds produced a total of 3,500 of these two-door hardtops and number 825 is once again listed for sale here on Craigslist in Kunkletown, Pennsylvania by the second owner with a revised asking price of $13,500, which is up from the original ask last fall from $10,500.
 Comparing this price against the Hagerty Insurance Online Valuation Tool confirms this private seller has his Hurst/Olds priced between the #3 “Good” appraisal of $15,900 and the #4 “Fair” estimate of $9,300.

 In an effort to drive more sales back into its dealers, Oldsmobile capitalized on the 15th anniversary of the first Hurst/Olds (offered in 1968) to introduce a modern version based on its G-Body, rear-wheel-drive, Cutlass Supreme.
 The heart of the package consisted of a console-mounted Hurst Lightning Rod floor shifter.
 For its 15th Anniversary Edition, the ’83 H/O came only in black with silver rocker panels.
 Chrome 15″ wheels fitted Goodyear Eagle GT tires, and a power bulge hood and rear spoiler gave the car a purposeful look.
 Olsmobile engineers fitted a modified version of Oldsmobile’s 307 cubic inch V8 along with 3.73 gears and Hurst’s radical Lightning Rods shifter.
 Dual exhausts with rumbling mufflers meant there was no mistaking the H/O for a garden variety Cutlass.
 A new style “Hurst/Olds” emblem was introduced, and red and silver stripes separated the black and silver paint.
 Demand for the car was very strong.
 Originally, 2500 units were scheduled to be produced, but Olds had to up that number to 3001 because of high demand.
 The ’83 version proved to be so successful that Oldsmobile again offered the model for 1984.
 The non-anniversary ’84 models featured a reversed paint scheme, with silver being the main body color, and black on the rocker panels.
 In most other respects, the 1984 edition was mechanically identical to 1983 version, although it did receive a stronger 8.5 inch rear end.
 Oldsmobile produced a total of 3,500 units in 1984.